LIT-Protocol/awesome/README.md

 ### Infrastructure

+- **[DataverseOS](https://dataverse-os.com/)**: DataverseOS is the next-generation personal computer owned by your wallet.
+It is an Internet Data Operating System that manages online data for users and eases development of sovereign data dApps.
 - **[BAILOUT](https://ethglobal.com/showcase/bailout-ia6s1?ref=spark.litprotocol.com)**: Securely move assets between EOAs, smart contract wallets, and cold wallets.
 - **[DIMO](https://dimo.zone/)**: Building IoT software solutions for cars.
 - **[Strata Protocol](https://strataprotocol.com/)**: An open-source protocol to launch tokens around a person, project, idea, or collective on Solana.